Living Through Remodeling

 Your project manager will sit down with you and go over the "ground rules."
 He is then responsible for getting the word to all workers and contractors who will come into your home.
 He will make sure that every subcontractor receives a copy of the rules and will usually post a list of the rules on the premises so that everyone can refer to them.

 The work rules should cover the following:

-Keys: Unless you intend to be on site at all times work is being done, we will need keys to your house.
+- Keys: Unless you intend to be on-site at all times work is being done, we will need keys to your house.
 Except for very unusual situations, only the project manager will have a key and is the person responsible for it.
-If he needs to give it to someone to get in your house, he will make every effort to let you know.
+If he needs to give it to someone to get into your house, he will make every effort to let you know.
 Do not give out keys to any workman unless you have discussed it with the project manager and he approves.

-Bathrooms: For a large job expected to last several weeks, we will bring in a portable toilet.
-Otherwise, we need to arrange for toilet facilities for crew during the remodeling.
+- Bathrooms: For a large job expected to last several weeks, we will bring in a portable toilet.
+Otherwise, we need to arrange for toilet facilities for the crew during the remodeling.

-Music: We do not allow the playing of radios or recoded music on the project site except through personal earphones.
+- Music: We do not allow the playing of radios or recorded music on the project site except through personal earphones.